michaelnisi/pushup/README.md

 ## Library Usage

-The pushup function returns a Trough-Stream—to which you can write filenames and read target URLs.
+The `pushup` function returns a Through-Stream, to which you can write filenames, and from which you can read target URLs.
 A target URL is emitted for each successful upload to S3.

 ### Push latest commit to S3